19 Somethin': Critical

 An uncredited article in The Charlotte Observer said that the success of "19 Somethin'" was "doubly great" because it was a number one single and because it was up-tempo, in comparison to Wills's earlier ballads, such as "Don't Laugh at Me" and "Wish You Were Here".

 Awards

 "19 Somethin'" was nominated for Single of the Year at the 38th annual Academy of Country Music awards in May 2003.

 Chart positions

 "19 Somethin'" debuted at number 56 on the U.S. Billboard Hot Country Singles & Tracks for the week of October 5, 2002.
 It was Wills' second number one single, his first being "Wish You Were Here" in May 1999.

-As the song was still at number one the week of the Space Shuttle Columbia disaster occurred, some radio stations were asked to momentarily stop playing the single as the song contained the line "A space shuttle fell out of the sky" (a reference to the similar Challenger disaster that occurred in 1986.)
-Despite this however, the song remained at number one the week after the disaster since the lack of airplay was considered negligible, although the song fell to number 3 for the week of February 14, 2003 on the Radio & Records charts, only for it to return at number one the week after.